Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Extended quotients and their equivalences

-\begin{Lem} The object $Q^j_R(\nu)$ is indecomposable and admits a filtration with quotients of the form $\Delta^j_R(\lambda)$, where $\lambda$ is a two-box multipartition with boxes of different residues that is not a column, each occurring with multiplicity $1$. \end{Lem} \begin{proof} The claim about a filtration follows from Lemma \ref{Lem:Schur_K0}.
-It is sufficient to prove the claim that the object is indecomposable after the specialization to the closed point.
-By Lemma \ref{Lem:Schur_morphism}, $\pi^2(Q^j(\nu))$ is the similar projection to the block of the induced module for Hecke algebras, i.e., is the generalized eigenspace with eigenvalue $-1$ for $X_1X_2$ in $\Hecke^{\underline{s}}_q(2)(T+1)$.
-It is enough to show that the Hecke module is indecomposable.
+{\it Step 2}.
+We claim that the $Q^i_R(\nu)$ admits a filtration with quotients of the form $\Delta^i_R(\lambda)$, where $\lambda$ is a two-box multipartition with boxes of different residues that is not a column, each occurring with multiplicity $1$.
+Similarly, $R^i_R(\nu)$ admits a filtration with quotients of the form $\Delta^i_R(\lambda)$, where $\lambda$ is a two-box multipartition with boxes of different residues that is not a row, each occurring with multiplicity $1$.
+For $i=1$, this follows from \cite[Proposition A2.6(b)]{VV}.
+For $i=2$, this follows from the fact that the Bezrukavnikov-Etingof induction functors on the level of $K_0$ behave as the induction on the level of the groups.

-The module is cyclic over $\C[X_1,X_2]$.
-So, if it is decomposable, then it splits as $N_1\oplus N_{-1}$, where $N_a$ stands for the generalized subspace of $X_1$ with eigenvalue $a$, where both $N_1,N_{-1}$ are indecomposable.
-According to \cite[Proposition 3.6]{Lusztig}, we have